ska-telescope/tmc-prototype/README.md

     `py.test --cov=SubarrayNode test/`

-### 4.9 Testing CentralNode
+### 4.8 Testing CentralNode
-**Prerequisite:** Two instances of SubarrayNode (sub1, sub2), DishLeafNode and DishMaster TANGO Devices should be up and running.
+**Prerequisite:** All instances of SubarrayNode, DishLeafNode and DishMaster TANGO Devices should be up and running.

 * Navigate to the CentralNode folder: